roadrunner-server/roadrunner-docs/docs/en/loggin-and-observability/otel.md

 ## OpenTelemetry plugin

-OpenTelemetry plugin is a unified standard for the tracing, logging and metrics information.
-At the moment, only tracing information is stable and safe to use in production.
+OpenTelemetry plugin is a unified standard for tracing, logging and metrics information.
+Currently, only tracing information is stable and safe to use in production.

 ### PHP Library